 Once all concerns are resolved, then the Team Captain signs the printout and returns it to the data entry person who staples the print out to the judging forms.
 The Marshal is free to go at this point.

 At the end of the competition, the head judge or someone designated by the head judge should go back through the judging forms and spreadsheet to double check that all data was properly input.
 There has ALWAYS been data entry errors found in this check at Nationals.
-An effort should be made to contact the affected Team Captain if a discrepancy is found during this later check.
+An effort should be made to contact the affected Team Captain before the awards ceremony if a discrepancy is found during this later check.

 At the end of the data entry, run the ranking macro in the spreadsheet to determine the final results.